thomaslam/personal_website/content/post/weekly-digest-3.md

 ---
 title: "Weekly Digest 3"
-date: 2019-05-05
+date: 2019-07-14
 draft: true
 series: "Weekly Digests"
 ---
-*Weeks 05/27 - 06/02*
+*Weeks 07/07 - 07/13*

-Missed a few weeks oops
+Missed a few weeks oops 😬

 # News
 * [Melinda Gates' new book](https://www.npr.org/sections/goatsandsoda/2019/04/28/717438397/melinda-gates-on-marriage-parenting-and-why-she-made-bill-drive-the-kids-to-scho) on women empowerment as means to lift up society
-  * She founded [Pivotal Labs](www.pivotalventures.org) focused on investing in orgs/indivs around social progress (esp. with regards to women's life) in US

-*
+    * Added to reading list

+* Waymo completes 10 billion virtual miles in simulation [[link]](https://techcrunch.com/2019/07/10/waymo-has-now-driven-10-billion-autonomous-miles-in-simulation/)
+    * Why important: more training data => better tech

-# Op-eds
+# Big ideas
 * [Don't try to be an influencer.
 Try to be a nerd instead](https://chibicode.com/posts/don-t-try-to-be-an-influencer-try-to-be-a-nerd-instead-don-t-try-to-maximize-your-impact-try-to-maximize-your-interest-instead/)
     * [Being a nerd pays off](https://twitter.com/codinghorror/status/852311991981035520/)
     * Being an influencer is a bad metric for self-worth; some people will never capture another people's needs or attention; being a nerd is always a winning strategy